 Assets outside of Canada and the US may be adversely affected by changes in governmental policy, social instability, or other political or economic developments beyond Pason's control, including expropriation of property, exchange rate fluctuations, and restrictions on repatriation of cash.
 The Company has mitigated these risks where practical and warranted.
 Most of Pason's revenues are generated in Canada and the US, which limits exposure to risks and uncertainties in foreign countries.
-The Company's Argentinian subsidiary is operating in a highly inflationary economy and its operating results are being impacted by a weakening Argentina peso relative to the Canadian dollar, the details of which are outlined in the Company's consolidated financial statements for the year ended December 31, 2021.
+Pason does not have any operations or revenue generated in Russia or the Ukraine.
+The Company's Argentinian subsidiary is operating in a highly inflationary economy and its operating results are being impacted by a weakening Argentina peso relative to the Canadian dollar, the details of which are outlined in the Company's consolidated financial statements for the year ended December 31, 2022.